craigsdennis/potty-party/challenge_log.md

 ## Day 27
 * Wrestled some dependency nightmares
-* DynamoDb woes with boolean partion keys
+* DynamoDb woes with boolean partition keys

+## Day 28
+* Finally got DynamoDb working with a string status, but not named status that's reserved